DorianFornali/ProjetSystemeL2/README.md

 _________________________________________________________________________________________

 A system programmation project during my second year at the Nice cote d'Azur university.
-Consists of the creation of a shell on web, hosted by the local machine.
+Consists of the creation of a shell on web, hosted by our own server